Index Fund Advisors Inc. Has $682,000 Holdings in Starbucks Co. (NASDAQ:SBUX)

-Index Fund Advisors Inc. lowered its position in shares of Starbucks Co.
-(NASDAQ:SBUX – Get Rating) by 4.6% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Index Fund Advisors Inc. lessened its holdings in shares of Starbucks Co.
+(NASDAQ:SBUX – Get Rating) by 4.6% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm owned 7,492 shares of the coffee company’s stock after selling 361 shares during the quarter.
 Index Fund Advisors Inc.’s holdings in Starbucks were worth $682,000 as of its most recent SEC filing.

-Other large investors have also made changes to their positions in the company.
-Steward Financial Group LLC acquired a new position in Starbucks in the 4th quarter valued at approximately $25,000.
-PYA Waltman Capital LLC acquired a new position in Starbucks in the 4th quarter valued at approximately $25,000.
-Rational Advisors LLC increased its stake in Starbucks by 141.4% in the 4th quarter.
-Rational Advisors LLC now owns 210 shares of the coffee company’s stock valued at $25,000 after buying an additional 123 shares during the period.
-Guardian Wealth Management Inc. acquired a new position in Starbucks in the 4th quarter valued at approximately $25,000.
-Finally, Bromfield Sneider Wealth Advisors acquired a new position in Starbucks in the 1st quarter valued at approximately $25,000.
+Other hedge funds have also added to or reduced their stakes in the company.
+PYA Waltman Capital LLC acquired a new stake in Starbucks during the 4th quarter worth $25,000.
+Rational Advisors LLC raised its stake in shares of Starbucks by 141.4% in the 4th quarter.
+Rational Advisors LLC now owns 210 shares of the coffee company’s stock valued at $25,000 after purchasing an additional 123 shares during the period.
+Guardian Wealth Management Inc. acquired a new stake in shares of Starbucks in the 4th quarter valued at about $25,000.
+Steward Financial Group LLC acquired a new stake in shares of Starbucks in the 4th quarter valued at about $25,000.
+Finally, Delos Wealth Advisors LLC acquired a new stake in shares of Starbucks in the 4th quarter valued at about $28,000.
 Institutional investors and hedge funds own 69.21% of the company’s stock.

 Starbucks Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, August 26th.
-Stockholders of record on Friday, August 12th will be paid a $0.49 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 26th.
+Stockholders of record on Friday, August 12th will be given a dividend of $0.49 per share.
+The ex-dividend date of this dividend is Thursday, August 11th.
 This represents a $1.96 dividend on an annualized basis and a dividend yield of 2.26%.
-The ex-dividend date of this dividend is Thursday, August 11th.
-Starbucks’s dividend payout ratio is 55.21%.
+Starbucks’s dividend payout ratio (DPR) is presently 55.21%.

-In other news, CEO Howard D. Schultz bought 72,500 shares of the company’s stock in a transaction that occurred on Thursday, May 12th.
-The stock was acquired at an average price of $68.85 per share, for a total transaction of $4,991,625.00.
-Following the transaction, the chief executive officer now directly owns 19,606,960 shares of the company’s stock, valued at approximately $1,349,939,196.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In other news, CEO Howard D. Schultz bought 137,500 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
-The stock was acquired at an average price of $72.67 per share, for a total transaction of $9,992,125.00.
-Following the transaction, the chief executive officer now directly owns 19,534,460 shares of the company’s stock, valued at approximately $1,419,569,208.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Howard D. Schultz bought 72,500 shares of the company’s stock in a transaction that occurred on Thursday, May 12th.
-The shares were purchased at an average price of $68.85 per share, with a total value of $4,991,625.00.
+In related news, CEO Howard D. Schultz acquired 72,500 shares of the business’s stock in a transaction dated Thursday, May 12th.
+The shares were bought at an average price of $68.85 per share, with a total value of $4,991,625.00.
+Following the transaction, the chief executive officer now directly owns 19,606,960 shares of the company’s stock, valued at $1,349,939,196.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In related news, CEO Howard D. Schultz acquired 137,500 shares of the business’s stock in a transaction dated Tuesday, May 10th.
+The shares were bought at an average price of $72.67 per share, with a total value of $9,992,125.00.
+Following the transaction, the chief executive officer now directly owns 19,534,460 shares of the company’s stock, valued at $1,419,569,208.20.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Howard D. Schultz acquired 72,500 shares of the business’s stock in a transaction dated Thursday, May 12th.
+The shares were bought at an average cost of $68.85 per share, for a total transaction of $4,991,625.00.
 Following the transaction, the chief executive officer now directly owns 19,606,960 shares in the company, valued at $1,349,939,196.
 The disclosure for this purchase can be found here.
-Corporate insiders own 0.27% of the company’s stock.
+Insiders own 0.27% of the company’s stock.

 Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of specialty coffee worldwide.
 The company operates through three segments: North America, International, and Channel Development.
 Its stores offer coffee and tea beverages, roasted whole beans and ground coffees, single serve products, and ready-to-drink beverages; and various food products, such as pastries, breakfast sandwiches, and lunch items.